pantheon-systems/documentation/source/content/drupal-migration.md

 #### Pantheon Dashboard + an Upstream

-**Pantheon Dashboard with drupal-project or drupal-recommended Upstream Requirement Starting Point:** Start your migration or upgrade [here](/guides/drupal-hosted-deprecated-upstream) if you used the Pantheon Dashboard and drupal-project or drupal-recommended Upstream to create your Drupal site.
+Use [Upgrade a Site That Was Created Using a Deprecated Upstream to the Latest Version of Drupal](/guides/drupal-hosted-deprecated-upstream) to start your migration or upgrade if you used the Pantheon Dashboard and the `drupal-project` or `drupal-recommended` Upstream to create your Drupal site.

 ### I use Multidev